rbrady/filch/README.rst

 The following example demonstrates importing the mistral-deployment-library from the TripleO project.

-trello_import --blueprint mistral-deployment-library --project tripleo
+filch-import --blueprint mistral-deployment-library --project tripleo

 Launchpad Bug